MichelBoucey/hs-static-bin/ReadMe.md

 - Run `make image`
 - Set and export `HASKELL_GIT_REPO_URL`
 - Run `make binary`
-- Run `ldd` against the just-built binary artifact delivered in `static-bin/` to check and to ensure that it has no library dependencies.
+- Run `ldd` against the just-built binary artifact delivered in `static-bin/` to check and ensure that it has no library dependencies.
 - Run the just-built binary artifact to check that the command is usable.